June 2022 – Monthly portrait of a young researcher

 Simone Bendix Maarup, PhD Student, MD

-Simone Bendix Maarup is an MD from Copenhagen University 2013 and currently a PhD student at the DCCC Brain Tumor Center, Copenhagen University Hospital, and she is working on T-cell expansion after immune therapy for recurrent Glioblastoma.
+Simone Bendix Maarup an MD, graduating from Copenhagen University 2013 and currently a PhD student at the DCCC Brain Tumor Center, Copenhagen University Hospital working on T-cell expansion after immune therapy for recurrent Glioblastoma.

 - T-cell reactivity